 Overall factors: No hidden carbs (not enough soluble corn fiber to be worth counting), low nutritional density, and easy to overeat.

 Quest Nutrition Protein Chips Keto Friendly Conclusion:

-Quest Nutrition protein chips are far from the worst low carb products for keto friendliness but with similar savory snacks with zero carbs like Utz pork rinds, pork clouds, Moon Cheese, parm crisps, Keto Carne beef jerky, and Nick's Sticks it's hard to justify the extra carbs.
+Quest Nutrition protein chips are far from the worst low carb products for keto friendliness, but with similar savory snacks with zero carbs like Utz pork rinds, pork clouds, Moon Cheese, parm crisps, and Keto Carne beef jerky it's hard to justify the extra carbs.

 Let's forget about zero carb snacks for a minute and compare Quest Protein Chips to another low-carb keto favorite, nuts.

 Low-Carb Nuts vs Quest Protein Chips Net Carbs per 100 Calories

 So in conclusion like most of Quest Nutrition products, they are relatively low in carbs but still higher than I'd like.
 Quest still seems to be fine with low-carb but is afraid of going high fat.
 I'll be sticking with the many high fat and lower-carb options like Utz pork rinds (great for dipping), Pork Clouds, Moon Cheese, Parm Crisps, Keto Carne beef jerky, and low carb nuts.

 Note: Links used here are affiliate links.
 By buying through the links I may receive a commission for the sale.
 This has no effect on the price for you.

 Disclaimer: I am not a doctor.
 Please consult a medical professional before making any medical decisions.
 These are my personal opinions based on years of practicing the ketogenic diet.